 Storage was observed to be tidy and organised.
-The management of the medicines refrigerator requires further attention to ensure that an accurate daily record of the current, maximum and minimum fridge temperature is maintained.
+The management of the medicines refrigerator requires further attention to ensure that it is maintained within the required temperature range and the thermometer is reset daily.

-The inspection attracted one requirement and one recommendation which are detailed in the Quality Improvement Plan.
+The inspection attracted one requirement and three recommendations.
+These are detailed in the Quality Improvement Plan.

-The inspector would like to thank the manager and staff on duty for their assistance and cooperation throughout the inspection.
+The inspector would like to thank the registered manager and staff on duty for their assistance and co-operation throughout the inspection.